virangp21/RPA-Chellange-Movie-Review-Sentiment-Analysis/README.md

 # RPA-Challenge-Movie-Review-Sentiment-Analysis
 ## Introduction

 This is an unattended bot that solves the Movie Review challenge from RPA Challenges.
 Bot uses Microsoft's Text Analysis API to get the sentiment from movie reviews.
-This is an example of bot using Machine Learning API to get sentiment from using NLP.
+This is an example of bot using Machine Learning API to get sentiment using NLP.

 http://rpachallenge.com/movieSearch